yoest/calculator-cucumber/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Additional context**
-Add any other context, details about how this feature request could be integrated, possibly accompanied with screenshots or other additional information.
+Add any other context, details about how this feature request could be integrated, possibly accompanied by screenshots or other additional information.